caleb531/personal-website/README.md

 # Personal Website

 *Copyright 2016, Caleb Evans*
+*Code released under the MIT license*

+This is a [Jekyll](https://jekyllrb.com/)-based personal website I built for myself.
+I built the current theme from the Jekyll 3 default theme.

 ## Installing Jekyll

-To build this site, you must first install Jekyll, which requires Ruby and Node.js).
-Once Ruby and Node are installed, you can install Jekyll by running:
+To build this site, you must first install Jekyll (which requires Ruby and Node):

 ```bash
 gem install jekyll